-My Photography & Travel Guide to THE MALDIVES
+My Photography & Travel Guide to The Maldives

 For most people, the Maldives is a "Bucket List" destination.
 If you want to relax on incredible beaches that look like one of those desktop screenshots that you constantly look at on your computer, then you have found the place to visit.
 The Maldives is a place meant for slowing down and just enjoying life.
 So your days on the islands will be spent on the beach, swimming and relaxing!!
 It does not get much better than that, right?